rmey/taxi-simulator-hands-on/README.md

 ---
 # Lab 1 - Create Data with Watson IoT, ObjectStorage and Node-RED<a name="part0-1">

-In this lab does contain the IoT and the Data generation part.
+This lab does contain the IoT and the Data generation part.

 **Here are the basic UseCases of the Node-RED Dashboard-UI for the first Lab**